 Ginseng and ginsenosides have been found to kill hepatic cell lines.
 South Korean scientists found that Korean red ginseng and its primary ginsenosides Rh2 and Rg3 exerted cytotoxic on human hepatocellular carcinoma cells and induced their apoptosis.
 Also, ginsenoside Rg3 was reported to induce apoptosis in human hepatocellular carcinoma cells and to inhibit liver cancer growth in vivo via alterations of Bcl-2 family proteins.

 Animal studies were conducted to investigate the effect of ginseng and ginsenosides on hepatocarcinogenesis.
-A collaborative research by American and South Korean researchers made experiments to determine the potential chemopreventive effects of Korean red ginseng extract on hepatocarcinogenesis in rats.
+Collaborative research by American and South Korean researchers made experiments to determine the potential chemopreventive effects of Korean red ginseng extract on hepatocarcinogenesis in rats.
 The experimental results showed that the 0.5~1% dose of Korean red ginseng has a chemopreventive effect on chemically-induced rat hepatocarcinogenesis by suppression of oxidative stress and modulation of redox-enzymes.
 The study was published in the Journal of Cancer.

 Moreover, a clinical study suggested the preventive role of ginseng and ginsenosides on liver cancer.
 The study published in the Journal of Ginseng Research found the therapeutic effects of Korean red ginseng extract in patients with chronic liver diseases.

 The project recruited 30 patients with hepatocellular carcinoma and another 30 with liver cirrhosis.
-And they were divided into two group, the control group treated with medical therapy alone, and the treated group receiving medical therapy together with Korean red ginseng capsules.
+And they were divided into two groups, the control group treated with medical therapy alone, and the treated group receiving medical therapy together with Korean red ginseng capsules.
 Patients were given clinical examination and laboratory investigations, including liver function tests.
 The experiment lasted 11 weeks and the results showed that Korean red ginseng-given group saw a significant improvement in liver function tests, lowered the tumor marker AFP levels and reduced the viral titers in the hepatitis C virus.
-The study suggested that Korean red ginseng can play a significant role in fighting against hepatitis C virus and liver cancer.
+The study suggested that Korean red ginseng can play a significant role in fighting against the hepatitis C virus and liver cancer.

 Many studies have indicated that ginseng and ginsenosides can be potentially valuable in preventing and treating chronic liver diseases like cirrhosis and liver cancer.
 People suffering from liver problems can take some ginseng and ginsenoside supplements, but how should we choose a good one?

-Korean red ginseng, prepared from heated Panax ginseng, contains high amounts of ginsenosides including ginsenosides Rh2 and Rg3, and it is ginsenosides contained in Korean red ginseng that have strong active anticancer activities.
+Korean red ginseng, prepared from heated Panax ginseng, contains high amounts of ginsenosides including ginsenosides Rh2 and Rg3, and it is ginsenosides in Korean red ginseng that have strong active anticancer activities.
 Therefore, products contained a high concentration of ginsenosides are best options for users.

-The well-known ginsenosides include Rh2, Rg3, Rk2, Rh3 and aPPD.
+The well-known ginsenosides include Rh2, Rk1, Rg3, Rk2, Rh3 and aPPD.
 The products with multiple ginsenosides are currently available on the Amazon.
 Always remember to consult with your healthcare professional before taking any supplements.